mayfrost/guides/INITIATION.md

 `other = /dev/sda<PARTITION_NUMBER_OF_WINDOWS>`
 `     table = /dev/sda`
 `     Label = Windows7`
-* Set boot entry
+* Set boot entry.
 `lilo -A /dev/sda 1`
 `lilo`
-* Prevent anyone but root of reading the config file (in case you used a password)
+* Prevent anyone but root of reading the config file (in case you used a password).
 `chmod 600 /etc/lilo.conf`

 ## THE END
-* Exit the chroot
+* Exit the chroot.
 `exit`
-* Shutdown the machine
+* Shutdown the machine.
 `shutdown -h now`

 And done.
-For more information on both distros and what to do next see https://github.com/mayfrost/guides/blob/master/DISTROS.md
+For more information on both distros and what to do next see: https://github.com/mayfrost/guides/blob/master/DISTROS.md